Skip to main content

 About Restinga de Bertioga

-Restinga de Bertioga State Park protects a significant stretch of coastal restinga ecosystem along the Atlantic coast of São Paulo state, located near the municipality of Bertioga immediately northeast of Santos—Brazil's busiest port city.
-The park encompasses sandy coastal dunes, restinga scrub and forest, freshwater and brackish lagoons, and mangrove fringes that represent some of the best-preserved coastal restinga in the densely populated Santos Lowlands.
-Restinga is a highly specialized coastal ecosystem growing on sandy Quaternary deposits that developed along Brazil's Atlantic coast as sea levels rose and fell over the past 12,000 years.
+Restinga de Bertioga State Park protects a significant stretch of coastal restinga ecosystem along the Atlantic coast of São Paulo state, located near the municipality of Bertioga immediately northeast of Santos — Brazil's busiest port city.
+The park covers approximately 9,312 hectares of sandy coastal dunes, restinga scrub and forest, freshwater and brackish lagoons, and mangrove fringes that represent some of the best-preserved coastal restinga in the densely populated Santos Lowlands.
+[1] Created by State Decree no. 56.500 on 9 December 2010, the park encompasses 98% of the remaining restinga of the Baixada Santista (Santos Lowlands).
+[1] Restinga is a highly specialized coastal ecosystem growing on sandy Quaternary deposits that developed along Brazil's Atlantic coast as sea levels rose and fell over the past 12,000 years.
 This ecosystem type has been severely reduced by coastal urbanization and real estate development across most of São Paulo's coastline, making Bertioga's preserved stretch of particular conservation importance.

 Wildlife Ecosystems

-Restinga de Bertioga provides critical coastal habitat for a diverse community of wildlife adapted to the challenging conditions of sandy coastal environments.
+Restinga de Bertioga provides critical coastal habitat for a diverse community of wildlife.
+The park hosts 117 bird species (37 endemic), 117 mammal species, and 69 bat species, with endangered wildlife including cougars, tapirs, and southern muriquis.
+[1] BirdLife International recognizes the park as an Important Bird Area.
 The freshwater lagoons within the park are important breeding and foraging sites for wading birds including egrets, herons, and spoonbills, while migratory shorebirds use the beach and intertidal areas seasonally.
-The park's mangrove fringes shelter young fish, crabs, and invertebrates that support both estuarine food webs and artisanal fisheries communities.
+The park's mangrove fringes shelter young fish, crabs, and invertebrates that support estuarine food webs.
 Caimans inhabit the freshwater lagoons.
-The restinga scrub provides habitat for the rare and endemic restinga antwren, a bird found only in this coastal ecosystem type.
-Sea turtles—primarily loggerhead and green turtles—nest on the park's beaches during summer months, and the park participates in TAMAR sea turtle monitoring programs.
+Sea turtles — primarily loggerhead and green turtles — nest on the park's beaches during summer months, and the park participates in TAMAR sea turtle monitoring programs.

 Flora Ecosystems

 The restinga vegetation at Bertioga exemplifies the full successional zonation characteristic of this coastal ecosystem, from pioneer beach communities of salt-tolerant herbs and grasses closest to the sea, through open restinga scrub on unstabilized dunes, to closed restinga forest on older, stabilized sandy deposits.
 Pioneer species on mobile dunes include the native morning glory Ipomoea pes-caprae and sand sedges.
 The restinga shrub layer features the spectacular bromeliad Neoregelia, various Clusia species, and native euphorbias.
 Restinga forest develops on stabilized dunes, characterized by dense, wind-sheared canopies of small trees including Clusia hilariana, Ocotea pulchella, and Calophyllum brasiliense.
 Mangroves dominated by red and black mangrove species fringe tidal channels and the estuary margins.
-The plant diversity of the restinga, while lower in absolute species numbers than adjacent Atlantic Forest, includes many coastal endemics.
+The park contains 53 species of bromeliads and 37 endemic bird species.
+[1]

 Geology

 Restinga de Bertioga overlies the youngest geological deposits along the São Paulo coast, composed of Holocene marine sands deposited as barrier beaches and cheniers formed during post-glacial sea-level rise over the past 12,000 years.
 These unconsolidated sandy deposits rest upon older Pleistocene coastal plain sediments that were themselves deposited during earlier sea-level high stands.
-The Santos Lowlands—a broad coastal plain separated from the Serra do Mar escarpment by the extensive Cubatão industrial complex—were formed through the accumulation of these marine and fluvial deposits in a large embayment.
+The Santos Lowlands — a broad coastal plain separated from the Serra do Mar escarpment by the Cubatão industrial complex — were formed through the accumulation of these marine and fluvial deposits in a large embayment.
 The thin, acidic, nutrient-poor sandy soils that develop on the marine deposits create the challenging growing conditions that drive the specialized restinga flora's adaptations.
 Seasonal waterlogging in interdune depressions creates the freshwater lagoon microhabitats.

 Climate And Weather

-The Bertioga coastal climate is hot and humid throughout the year, classified as Am—tropical monsoon—with high year-round rainfall exceeding 2,500 millimeters annually.
+The Bertioga coastal climate is hot and humid throughout the year, classified as Am — tropical monsoon — with high year-round rainfall exceeding 2,500 millimeters annually.
 The Santos coast is one of the wettest areas in São Paulo state due to orographic enhancement of rainfall as Atlantic moisture encounters the Serra do Mar.
 There is no true dry season, though February and August are relatively drier months.
 Temperatures remain warm year-round, averaging 25°C in summer and 20°C in winter, with the ocean providing thermal buffering.
 Tropical storms and cold front interactions produce heavy rainfall events that are characteristic of the coastal climate.
 The high humidity supports the dense vegetation of the restinga forest and mangroves.
-Sea breezes moderate afternoon temperatures along the beach.

 Human History